bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 The browser detects that the user has clicked on an anchor element.
-It makes an HTTP GET request to the URL found in the href tag The server processes the request, and sends a new document (usually HTML) as a response.
+It makes an HTTP GET request to the URL found in the href tag The server processes the request, and sends a new document (usually HTML) as a response. --- Like when we connect anchor tags in our nav menu's
 The browser discards the old webpage altogether, and displays the newly downloaded one.
 If the webapp uses client side routing: